UniqueNetwork/marketplace-docker/README.md

 ## Step 6 - Add a Certificate to the Trusted List

 To simplify the process of setting the marketplace up, a self-signed ssl certificate is provided for a test implementation.
 It is located in the `nginx/ssl` folder.
 It should never be used in a production context, but for a test environment it provides a convenient, workable solution.
-You will need to add this certificate to your list of trusted certificates.
+Crete copy of `certificate.sample.crt`, name it `certificate.crt`.
+Also rename `private.sample.key`, call it `private.key`.
+You will need to add this newly created certificate to your list of trusted certificates.
 Otherwise, there is always the option to generate a personal domain ssl certificate via an on-line ssl certificate issuing authority.

 ## Step 7 - Build and Run